 BE INCLUSIVE.
 Strive to write stories that people of all viewpoints — and with all levels of religious knowledge — can appreciate and understand.
 When writing about an issue, explore which faith traditions are involved; don’t limit yourself to the ones you’re familiar with.
 Avoid faith-specific terms such as church or minister when you really mean houses of worship and clergy.

 BE DIVERSE.
-When reporting about religion, every kind of diversity can enrich a story – diversity of faith, ethnicity, race, economics, geography.
-Make an effort to explore them.
-It is still fairly easy to produce religion stories that quote only Anglo men.
+When reporting about religion, every kind of diversity can enrich a story — diversity of faith, ethnicity, race, economics, geography, age, etc. Make an effort to explore them.
 Religious beliefs and practice are usually affected by where people live, where they came from, how much money they have and what stripe of what faith they practice.